-14. Accumulated Other Comprehensive Income (Loss)
+14. Accumulated Other Comprehensive Loss

-The change in accumulated other comprehensive income (loss) by component and related tax effects for the period below is as follows (in millions):
+The change in accumulated other comprehensive loss by component and related tax effects is as follows (in millions):

-Prior Se Credits Actuarial Gains (Losses) Total Balance as of November 3, 2013 \$ (1) \$ (5) \$ (6) Other comprehensive income (loss) before reclassifications 1 1 Amounts reclassified out of accumulated other comprehensive loss (1) (2) (3) Tax effects 1 1 Other comprehensive loss (1) (1) Balance as of May 4, 2014 \$ (1) \$ (6) \$ (7)
+Service its (Cost) Actuarial Gains (Losses) Total Balance as of November 3, 2013 \$ (1) \$ (5) \$ (6) Other comprehensive income before reclassifications 1 1 Amounts reclassified out of accumulated other comprehensive loss (1) (2) (3) Tax effects 1 1 Other comprehensive loss (1) (1) Balance as of August 3, 2014 \$ (1) \$ (6) \$ (7)

-The amounts reclassified out of accumulated other comprehensive income (loss) into the unaudited condensed consolidated statements of operations, with presentation location, during each period were as follows (in millions):
+The amounts reclassified out of accumulated other comprehensive loss into the unaudited condensed consolidated statements of operations, together with the corresponding classification, during each period were as follows (in millions):

-Fiscal Quarter Ended Fiscal Two C)uarte rs Ended Comprehensive Income Components May 4, 2014 May 5, 2013 May 4, 2014 May 5, 2013 Classified to: Post-retirement benefit amendment, curtailment and settlement gain, net \$ \$ \$ \$ 1 \$ Cost of products sold Post-retirement benefit amendment, curtailment and settlement gain, net 1 Research and development Post-retirement benefit amendment, curtailment and settlement gain, net 1 Selling, general and administrative Total amounts reclassified out of accumulated other comprehensive income (loss) \$ \$ \$ 3 \$
+Fiscal Quarter Ended Th ree Fiscal Q uart ers Ended Comprehensive Income Components August 3, 2014 August 4, 2013 August 3, 2014 ugust 4, 2013 Classified to: Post-retirement benefit amendment, curtailment and settlement gain, net \$ \$ \$ 1 \$ Cost of products sold Post-retirement benefit amendment, curtailment and settlement gain, net 1 Research and development Post-retirement benefit amendment, curtailment and settlement gain, net 1 Selling, general and administrative Total post-retirement benefit amendment, curtailment and settlement gain, net 3 - Amortization of actuarial loss on pension benefit plan (1) (1) Selling, general and administrative Amortization of actuarial gain on post-retirement benefit plan 1 1 Research and development Total pension and post-retirement benefits, net Total amounts reclassified out of accumulated other comprehensive loss \$ \$ \$ 3 \$

-15. Subsequent Events
+15. Discontinued Operations